-Let us look at the picture in as broad a way as we can.
-May I ask for your patience as I unfold the subject?
-Will you withhold opinion until you have read what I have to say?
-Will you still the rioting of your prejudices and the activities of your defensive tendencies until you have covered the subject with me?
-That is all I ask.
-For the sake of clarity and in order that the outline of the facts and of the potentialities may emerge clearly in your minds, I am going to divide this subject into the following sections, beginning with the most unpleasant and controversial and ending on a note of hope, of purpose and of vision.
+For the sake of clarity and in order that the outline of the facts and of the potentialities may emerge clearly, we will divide this subject into the following sections, beginning with the most unpleasant and controversial and ending on a note of hope, of purpose and of vision.

 I. The Failure of the Churches.
 Would you, in all truthfulness and in the light of world events, say that the churches had succeeded?

 II.
-The present Opportunity of the Churches.
+The Opportunity of the Churches.
 Do they recognize it?

 III.
-The essential truths which humanity needs and intuitively accepts.
+The Essential Truths which Humanity needs and intuitively accepts.
 What are they?

 IV.
 The Regeneration of the Churches.
 Is it possible?